P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 2012 was a UK-specific value moment.
 After the European sovereign debt crisis hammered UK Financials, Materials, and Industrials disproportionately, those sectors recovered hard.
 The sector-relative screen was concentrated in the cheapest names within each group going into 2012.
 It captured most of the recovery.

 2021 was the post-COVID reopening value rotation.
 Growth stocks had dominated in 2020.
-By early 2021, UK cyclicals and value stocks were trading at extreme discounts to their sector peers globally.
+By early 2021, UK cyclicals and value stocks were trading at extreme discounts to their sector peers.
 The rotation into these names was powerful, and the strategy was fully positioned for it.

 2019 and 2024: growth regime drag

-2024 was particularly sharp.
-The strategy returned +5.8%, not a bad absolute return, but the S&P 500's +25.3% meant a -19.5% excess gap.
+2024 was +5.8% absolute return, trailing the FTSE by just 1.2%.
 Same dynamic as US value strategies: growth dominance makes relative P/E screens look broken until the cycle turns.

 Backtest Methodology